The Human Truth Foundation

 By Vexen Crabtree 2018

-These effects are especially once we constructed rational arguments in favour of a belief and have put time and effort into defending them, or if we have emotional attachments to a belief.10,9.
-This form of bias was noted as long ago as Aristotle, 2400 years ago11.
 Some academics warn that intelligence can sometimes work against us because we can find it easy to dismiss evidence and contradictions through the use of clever arguments and manipulations12.
-When we do change our minds, we often deny it (even to ourselves1).
-It is very difficult to be unbiased and truly open in our approaches to truth, which is why formalized schemes such as The Scientific Method are so important13.
+We don't have the humility to admit that we're wrong13 and when we do change our minds, we often deny it (even to ourselves1) and to others.
+It is very difficult to be unbiased and open in our approach to truth, which is why formalized schemes such as The Scientific Method are so important14.

 1. Status Quo Bias